Shabucky1812/star-seekers/README.md

 ### Configuring environment variables:
 - Firstly, you need to install the project dependencies listed in the requirements.txt file.
 To do this paste `pip install -r requirements.txt` into the terminal and hit enter.
 - Next, you need to create a new file at lowest level of your workspace (the same level as README.md) called **env.py**.
 - IMPORTANT: the env.py file will be used to store hidden variables such as your SECRET_KEY, to prevent any security issues you must ensure that your workspace contains a **.gitignore** file and that **env.py** is listed within it.
-This will ensure that your env.py file is not pushed to GitHub and made publically available.
+This will ensure that your env.py file is not pushed to GitHub and made publicly available.
 - Within **env.py**, import the os module by adding `import os` at the top of the file.
 - Now, you need to create 4 environment variables using this code format: `os.environ[_*variable_name*_] = '_*value*_'`.
 The 4 _*variable_name*_'s should be: **DATABASE_URL**, **SECRET_KEY**, **CLOUDINARY_URL**, and finally **DEVELOPMENT**.
 - As for the _*values*_, leave **DATABASE_URL** and **CLOUDINARY_URL** blank for now.
 Set the _*value*_ of the **DEVELOPMENT** variable to '1' and set the **SECRET_KEY** variable to any random string of characters you like, do not share this value with anyone.